 BioPharmaSpec provides gas phase sequencing using Shimadzu instrumentation for automated N-terminal Edman degradation to sequence peptides.
 This technique is particularly useful in the assignment of the isobaric residues Isoleucine and Leucine during the primary sequence analysis of biopharmaceuticals.

-There is no fully reliable method analogous to Edman chemistry for determining the C-terminal amino acid sequence of a biopharmaceutical.
+There is no fully reliable method analogous to Edman chemistry for determining the C-terminal of a biopharmaceutical.
 For an assessment of the C-termini, BioPharmaSpec scientists will use carboxypeptidase digestion and/or mass-spectrometric mapping strategies.
 In the latter approach, intactness of a protein C-terminus or the presence of ragged ends can be assessed using data obtained from a peptide map and intact molecular weight analysis of the product, again using a strategy pioneered by our scientists.